 Salvia greggii ‘Furman’s Red’: Dark red flowers bloom off and on all summer.
-Incredible plant to attract hummingbirds.
+Incredible plant to attract hummingbirds–and hummingbird moths!
 Really, all the red salvias should be planted in a hummingbird garden.
 Hardiness….questionable.
 Survives most winters in Pueblo; for those of us at higher elevations, Salvia greggii needs a warm dry spot for the winter.
 Try planting it near a rock on a south facing site.
 2005 Plant Select.
 2′ tall.

 Salvia greggii ‘Wild Thing’:Great salvia to attract hummingbirds.
 Hot pink, almost red, flowers.
 18″ tall.
 Zone?